freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 If you have made more then one commit, then you will need to _squash_ your commits.

-To do this, see To do this, see [Squashing Your Commits](http://forum.freecodecamp.com/t/how-to-squash-multiple-commits-into-one-with-git/13231).
+To do this, see [Squashing Your Commits](http://forum.freecodecamp.com/t/how-to-squash-multiple-commits-into-one-with-git/13231).

 ### Creating A Pull Request